 - 5. In the Individual User Policy Name field, type a name for the policy. - 6.
 Select the required policy options. - 7.
 Optionally, in the Notes field, provide some descriptive text.

-The following figure provides an example of a new individual user policy with both the Liveness Detection Disabled and Corporate Credentials Authentication options enabled.
+The following figure provides an example of a new individual user policy with both the Liveness Detection Disabled and Corporate Credentials Authentication options enabled, and the Haptic Feedback on Nymi Bands option disabled.